DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 Note that the information in this FAQ is preliminary and subject to change AND IS NOT OFFICIAL OR ENDORSED BY HOOTS TEAM

+I am adding daily to this, so be careful about using it for anything for public view.
+Things will change, spelling corrected etc.

 ## What is ShuffleDAO?
 ShuffleDAO is the governance body created to promote use of the DAO's native token, the MINT, as a common currency among NFT communities.
 The DAO also governs one of the primary methods of introducing MINTs into other NFT communities, ShuffleMint NFT Studio.